 Blue card screening

 Find out more about blue card screening and how to apply .

 When employers must check records

-- with children
+- working with children (i.e. blue card screening)

-- for some government positions e.g. teacher, police officer
+- government positions (e.g. teacher, police officer)

-- in the gaming and racing industry
+- the gaming and racing industry

-- in prisons
+- working in Correctional Centres.